Cyperus rotundus: Description

 Cyperus rotundus is a perennial plant, that may reach a height of up to 140 cm.
 The names "nut grass" and "nut sedge" – shared with the related species Cyperus esculentus – are derived from its tubers, that somewhat resemble nuts, although botanically they have nothing to do with nuts.

 As in other Cyperaceae, the leaves sprout in ranks of three from the base of the plant, around 5-20 cm long.
 The flower stems have a triangular cross-section.
 The flower is bisexual and has three stamina and a three-stigma pistil, with the inflorescence having three to eight unequal spikes.
 The fruit is a three-angled achene.

 Young plants initially form white, fleshy rhizomes, up to 25 mm in dimension, in chains.
 Some rhizomes grow upward in the soil, then form a bulb-like structure from which new shoots and roots grow, and from the new roots, new rhizomes grow.
 Other rhizomes grow horizontally or downward, and form dark reddish-brown tubers or chains of tubers.

+Similar species

+C. esculentus – is visually similar but has yellow to bright-yellow florets (lacking the darkened reddish colour of C. rotundus' inflorescence, which can be a bit greenish-pallid without), often arranged in a ladder-like way.

+C. longus – has leaves that sheath the stem and diverge from some way up the stem, and is invariably a rather larger plant.

+C. serotinus – also has leaves that sheath the stem and diverge from some way up the stem, and has the spikes of flowers with the spikelets separated in a ladder-like way.